fluidware/fluidsurveys-docs/chapters/Editor/basicquestions.rst

    * - 4.
 Restrict number of selected choices
      - Restrict the number of choices a user can select before the question is disabled.
 By default, this option is disabled

+A checkbox has the following Question Choices avaialble

+  * Exclusive Choice
+  * Select All
+  * Add text response
+  * Static Choice

 Multiple Choice
 ^^^^^^^^^^^^^^^